- The Fairs

 Motivate Your Students with the “Real World” Discovery Process Provides teachers with practical strategies to infuse more inquiry into their teaching practice and existing curricula.
 TSIP is a hands-on course, and science teachers bring 2-3 of their existing labs or classroom activities that they will adapt in order to make greater use of inquiry-based techniques.
 WHEN: August 11-15, 2014 & Saturday, November 1, 2014, 8:30 am - 2:30 pm WHERE: EDC Headquarters, Waltham, MA GRADUATE CREDITS: 3, plus PDPs ENROLL ONLINE

 Teach Science Concepts with Exciting & Challenging Project-based Units Enables science teachers to develop effective project-based units for targeted science concepts, and also provides an introduction to guiding students who work on independent research projects.
-WHEN: August 4-6, 2014, 8:30 am - 2:30 pm WHERE: EDC Headquarters, Waltham, MA GRADUATE CREDITS: 2 plus PDPs -- includes online component ENROLL ONLINE
+WHEN: August 4-6, 2014, 8:30 am - 2:30 pm WHERE: EDC Headquarters, Waltham, MA GRADUATE CREDITS: 2 plus PDPs -- includes online component.
+The PCS course for the August session (8/4-6) has been cancelled - PCS will be offered again in August 2015.

 Help Your Students Learn to Think for Themselves!
 Provides a framework and guidance for best practices in the logistics of managing a classroom with students working on independent research on different topics, and running a science fair program and building district-based support for it.
 WHEN: August 11-12, 2014, 8:30 am - 2:30 pm WHERE: EDC Headquarters, Waltham, MA GRADUATE CREDIT: 1 plus PDPs -- includes online component ENROLL ONLINE